Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dân da đỏ Mỹ phản đối đưa tro cốt người lên mặt trăng- Ảnh 1.

-'President' Buu Nygren of the 'Navajo Nation' tries to lobby against sending human ashes to the moon
+'President' Buu Nygren of the 'Navajo Nation' is campaigning against sending human remains to the moon.

 FACEBOOK/US DEPARTMENT OF DEFENSE

-The Navajo Nation, the largest Native American tribe in the United States, has voiced concerns about the presence of human ashes on the lander and called the moon mission an "insult" to a sacred symbol in Native American culture, AFP reported on January 5.
+The Navajo Nation, the largest Native American tribe in the United States, has voiced concerns about the presence of human remains on the lunar lander and called the moon mission an "insult" to sacred symbols in Native American culture, according to AFP on January 5.

-On January 8, the Peregrine lander, built by the private company Astrobotic (headquartered in Pennsylvania), is scheduled to be launched to the moon by the United Launch Alliance’s Vulcan Centaur rocket.
-This is the first journey by a private lander under the commercial partnership program aimed at reducing the cost of US space exploration activities.
+On January 8th, the Peregrine lunar lander, built by the private company Astrobotic (based in Pennsylvania), is scheduled to be launched to the moon by a Vulcan Centaur rocket from United Launch Alliance.
+This marks the first journey of a privately-owned lander under a commercial partnership program aimed at reducing the cost of US space exploration.

-Scientific instruments on the Peregrine lander will study radiation levels on the lunar surface, allowing NASA to better prepare for a human mission to Earth's natural satellite under the Artemis program.
+The scientific instruments on board the Peregrine lander will study the radiation levels on the lunar surface, allowing NASA to better prepare for the Artemis program's mission to send humans to Earth's natural satellite.

-The problem, however, is that the lander also carries a capsule containing human ashes and DNA from two companies, Elysium Space and Celestis, which have faced opposition from Native Americans.
+However, the problem lies in the fact that the landing craft simultaneously carried containers of cremated remains and human DNA from two companies, Elysium Space and Celestis, which faced opposition from Native Americans.

-While Elysium has not provided any information, Celestis says that a total of 69 "individuals" will have their ashes and DNA permanently deposited on the moon.
+While Elysium has not provided further information, Celestis says that the ashes and DNA of a total of 69 "individuals" will be permanently left on the moon.

-Customers must pay from $12,995 or more to have their loved one's ashes included on this trip.
+Customers must pay a cost of $12,995 or more to have their loved one's ashes included in this journey.

-In a letter to NASA and the US Department of Transportation, "President" of the "Navajo Nation" Buu Nygren expressed deep concern and great disappointment that the US government allowed the sending of human ashes to the moon.
-He asked NASA to postpone the launch.
+In a letter to NASA and the U.S. Department of Transportation, "President" of the "Navajo Nation" Buu Nygren expressed deep concern and profound disappointment that the U.S. government had allowed the sending of human ashes to the moon.
+He requested that NASA postpone the launch.

-"The moon holds a sacred place in Native American culture, including ours," Nygren wrote, adding that this was an act of desecration of the moon.
+"The moon holds a sacred role in the cultures of Native American tribes, including ours," Nygren wrote, adding that this was an insult to the moon.

 NASA has apologized and pledged to consult with Native American tribal communities for future missions.
-For the January 8 mission, NASA sent representatives to work with the Navajo Nation.
+Regarding the January 8 mission, NASA has sent representatives to work with the Navajo Nation.

 Source link